agrc/honeycomb/README.md

 1. Download GCP service account credentials and place them here: `honeycomb/service-account.json`
 1. Run `honeycomb config open`.
 This will initialize your config with default values and open it in your text editor.
+1. Set map services to be dedicated instances with a min of 0 to prevent schema locks when updating the data.

 ## Usage